ARCHIVAL WORK == DEATH WORK: self-hosting a digital archive of family video8 tapes

 And here is your output, directly within the terminal:

 In these renderings, I could still make out her face— the gentle slope of her nose, her kind but mournful eyes— and even eerily, her joy.
-I had almost forgotten what it was like to see her smile, laugh, and dance.
 There is a hil malatino quote about interacting with archival specters: "haunting is not so different from loving."
 To behold her spirit again at the altar of my terminal felt like technological divination.
 Here she was, beaming at me, once again.

-Though my flirtations with lossy compression reinforced some questions Meghna had posed: what is the purpose of a self-hosted media server?
-Will this server outlast the fall of empire?
+My sidequest with the ASCII compression algorithms reinforced some questions Meghna had posed: what is the purpose of a self-hosted media server?

 To consider this question, I thought about migration as both a technical and cultural process.
 The tapes crossing borders; the signal crossing formats; each crossing incurs loss, but also survival.
-All information degrades over time.
+All memory degrades over time.
 With some filesystems, even the act of interacting with a file can permanently alter it.
-While we cannot always achieve bit-level or lossless preservation, we can implement interventions that extend the lifespan of our precious digital materials beyond the limits of media failure, technological and societal change.
-The more labor we invest, the more autonomy we maintain.
+And corporate data infrastructure providers like Meta, Google, and Amazon care about profit, not preservation.
+It sounds trite, but it is really up to us to extend the conditions of our memories, beyond the limits of media failure, corporate data clouds, and empire as we know it.
+And the more labor we invest, the more soveriegnty we exert.

-This server practice allowed me to unearth the often invisibilized labor that sustains our memory infrastructures and material connections to the past.
+This server practice allowed me to unearth the often unseen labors that sustain our memory infrastructures and material connections to the past.
 There is a popular adage within the digital preservation community: no one thinks about infrastructure until it breaks.
-But we know that decay is an inevitable part of all lifecycles, do we not?
-So are infrastructural ruptures.
-What if we not only thought about the ruptures in advance, but we pursued them fervently?
-What if instead of running away from our grief, our rage, our dead, we harnessed the unseen labors of our computers to create devotionals for our mourning?
+But we know that decay and rupture are an inevitable part of all lifecycles, do we not?
+What if we not only prepared for the ruptures, but we pursued them fervently?
+What if instead of running away from our grief, our rage, our dead, we created communal devotionals to materialize them into action?

 Next Steps